-Subject to the discussion under "PFIC Considerations" below, interest payments the Issuer makes with respect to the Securities and distributions with respect to the Ordinary Shares that are treated as dividends for U.S. federal income tax purposes generally will be qualified dividend income taxable to holders at the preferential rates applicable to long-term capital gains provided that certain requirements are met and the Issuer qualifies for the benefits of the income tax treaty between the United States and the UK (the "U.S.-U.K. income tax treaty"), which the Issuer believes to be the case.
+Subject to the discussion under "PFIC Considerations" below, interest payments the Issuer makes with respect to the Securities and distributions with respect to the Ordinary Shares that are treated as dividends for U.S. federal income tax purposes generally will be qualified dividend income taxable to holders at the preferential rates applicable to long-term capital gains provided that certain requirements are met and the Issuer qualifies for the benefits of the income tax treaty between the United States and the UK (the "U.S.-UK income tax treaty"), which the Issuer believes to be the case.
 To be eligible for this reduced rate, the holders must hold the Securities and/or Ordinary Shares for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date, which in the case of the Securities is generally the relevant Record Date in respect of the applicable Interest Payment Date, and meet other holding period requirements.
 Amounts the Issuer pays with respect to the Securities and with respect to the Ordinary Shares will not be eligible for the dividends-received deduction generally allowed to U.S. corporations.

-The amount of an interest payment on the Securities and distributions on the Ordinary Shares will include amounts, if any, withheld in respect of U.K. taxes.
-For more information on U.K. withholding taxes, please see the discussion above under "Taxation-UK".
-Amounts the Issuer pays with respect to the Securities and Ordinary Shares will be considered foreign-source income to U.S. holders.
-Subject to applicable limitations, some of which vary depending upon a holder's circumstances, U.K. income taxes withheld from interest payments on the Securities and distributions on Ordinary Shares to a U.S. holder not eligible for a reduction in or exemption from U.K. withholding tax (under the U.S.-U.K. income tax treaty or otherwise) will be creditable against the U.S. holder's U.S. federal income tax liability.
+The amount of an interest payment on the Securities and distributions on the Ordinary Shares will include amounts, if any, withheld in respect of UK taxes.
+For more information on UK withholding taxes, please see the discussion above under "Taxation-UK".
+Subject to applicable limitations, some of which vary depending upon a holder's circumstances, UK income taxes withheld from interest payments on the Securities and distributions on Ordinary Shares to a U.S. holder not eligible for a reduction in or exemption from UK withholding tax (under the U.S.-UK income tax treaty or otherwise) will be creditable against the U.S. holder's U.S. federal income tax liability.
+However, under recently finalized U.S. Treasury regulations, it is possible that UK income taxes may not be creditable unless the U.S. holder is eligible for and elects to apply the benefits of the U.S.-UK income tax treaty.
 Special rules apply in determining the foreign tax credit limitation with respect to dividends that are subject to the preferential tax rates.

-Dividends will generally be income from sources outside the U.S. and will generally be "passive" income for purposes of computing the foreign tax credit allowable to a U.S. holder.
+Interest payments with respect to the Securities and distributions with respect to Ordinary Shares will generally be income from sources outside the U.S. and will generally be "passive" income for purposes of computing the foreign tax credit allowable to a U.S. holder.
 The rules governing foreign tax credits are complex, and holders should consult their tax advisers regarding the creditability of foreign taxes in a holder's particular circumstances.

 Conversion of the Securities into Ordinary Shares.
 A U.S. holder generally will not recognise any gain or loss in respect of the receipt of the Ordinary Shares following a Conversion.
 A U.S. holder's tax basis of the Ordinary Shares received will equal the tax basis of the Securities converted, and the holding period of such Ordinary Shares will generally include the period during which the Securities were held prior to such Conversion.
-In general, a holder's tax basis in its Securities will be equal to the price it paid for them.
+In general, a U.S. holder's tax basis in its Securities will be equal to the price it paid for them.
 Where different blocks of Securities were acquired at different times or at different prices, the tax basis and holding period of the Ordinary Shares may be determined by reference to each such block of Securities.